justinisamaker/isamaker/content/blog/cta-train-time-texter/index.md

 				var ampm = H < 12 ?
 "AM" : "PM";
 				var formattedArrTime = h + arrTime.substr(2, 3) + ' ' + ampm;

 				// pull the response for the direction of train that we're looking for.
-The Blue Line runs North towards O'Hare, or South towards Forest Park - I want Forest Park for my morning commute if((json['ctatt'].eta[i].destNm) == 'Forest Park'){
+The Blue Line runs North towards O'Hare, or South towards Forest Park–I want Forest Park for my morning commute if((json['ctatt'].eta[i].destNm) == 'Forest Park'){
 					// give us a nice message to text messageBody =